-North West Cam: Public Transport Strategy Commentary
+Wisloe Green Garden Village: Transport Strategy Commentary

-Stagecoach confirms that in addition to the material submitted on the website by the promoters as part of the evidence base to the Local Plan Review, we have had separate discussions with the promoter and their client team, to help identify and shape proposals for the development, such that they maximise the opportunity for the use of sustainable transport of all kinds, not only existing or potential future bus services.
+Stagecoach confirms that in addition to the material submitted on the website by the promoters as part of the evidence base to the Local Plan Review, we have been invited to participate, along with a full range of other stakeholders at the earliest possible stage of the preparation of the promotion of this site, at to formal community participation and consultation events.

+Arising from these multi-stakeholder meetings, we have had separate in-depth discussions with the promoter and their client team, to help identify and shape proposals for the development, such that they maximise the opportunity for the use of sustainable transport of all kinds, not only existing or potential future bus services.